MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 ### Known limitations with finance and operations entities

-Currently, there are the following limitations with finance and operations entities and Azure Synapse Link.
+Currently, there are several limitations with finance and operations entities and Azure Synapse Link.
 To learn more about the upcoming roadmap and stay in touch with product team, join the [preview Viva Engage group aka.ms/SynapseLinkforDynamics](https://aka.ms/SynapseLinkforDynamics/).

-- Enabling change tracking might fail with the error message "chosen entity doesn't pass the validation rules..." or the **Track changes** checkbox is disabled for some entities.
+- Enabling change tracking might fail with the error message "chosen entity doesn't pass the validation rules..." or the **Track changes** checkbox may be  disabled for some tables backed by virtual entities.
 Currently, change tracking can't be enabled for all finance and operations entities.
 The **Track changes** checkbox is unavailable for entities created in finance and operations in the past for data migration.

    > [!NOTE]
-   > For a list of ready-made finance and operations entities that pass validation rules, run the **Data entity row version change tracking validation report** available in finance and operations apps at path **System administration/Setup/Row version change tracking/Data entity row version change tracking validation report.** This reports shows Entities that pass and fail validation rules.
+   > For a list of finance and operations entities that pass validation rules, run the **Data entity row version change tracking validation report** available in finance and operations apps at path **System administration/Setup/Row version change tracking/Data entity row version change tracking validation report.** This reports shows Entities that pass and fail validation rules.
    >
    > For more information about entity validation rules and how you can fix them, go to [Enable row version change tracking for data entities](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-data-entities).
 You might need developer assistance to complete the steps.
+   >
    > If the chosen entity is unavailable because of the change tracking limitation, you might be able to choose the tables that comprise the data from that entity.
 You can use [EntityUtil solution provided by the FastTrack team](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/tree/master/Analytics/DataverseLink/DataIntegration/EntityUtil) to create entity shapes using tables.
    >